kamilburda/batcher/README.md

 ## What can Batcher do?

 * Convert image files to any file format provided by GIMP and third-party plug-ins
-* Export layers as images
+* Export layers as separate images from an image opened in GIMP
+* Export images opened in GIMP
-* Batch-edit layers in an image
+* Batch-edit layers in an opened image
 * Apply any filter or plug-in during batch processing (rename, scale, ...)
 * Apply constraints to process only specific images/layers (matching a suffix, visible layers, ...)